Rattlesnake: Avoiding bites

 Rattlesnakes tend to avoid wide-open spaces where they cannot hide from predators, and generally avoid humans if they are aware of their approach.
 Rattlesnakes rarely bite unless they feel threatened or provoked.
 A majority of victims (about 72%) are males.
 Around half of bites occur in cases where the victim saw the snake, yet made no effort to move away.

 Harassing or attacking a rattlesnake, illegal in some jurisdictions, puts one at much higher risk of a bite.
 Rattlesnakes seek to avoid humans and other predators or large herbivores that themselves pose lethal danger.
-Dogs, often much more aggressive than humans, are much more likely to experience a snakebite, and are more likely to die of a rattlesnake bite.
-Dogs can be vaccinated against rattlesnake bites.
+Dogs, often much more aggressive than humans, are much more likely to experience a snakebite, and are more likely to die of a rattlesnake bite although they can be vaccinated against them.

 Caution is advised even when snakes are believed to be dead; rattlesnake heads can sense, flick the tongue, and inflict venomous bites reflexively for up to an hour after being severed from the body.